San Diego Comic-Con: History and organization

-According to Forbes, the convention is the "largest convention of its kind in the world;" Publishers Weekly wrote "Comic-Con International: San Diego is the largest show in North America;" it is also the largest convention held in San Diego.
+According to Forbes, the convention is the "largest convention of its kind in the world"; Publishers Weekly wrote "Comic-Con International: San Diego is the largest show in North America"; it is also the largest convention held in San Diego.
 The convention has an estimated annual regional economic impact of more than $140 million.
 Yet, in 2009, the estimated economic impact was criticized for allegedly negatively impacting seasonal businesses outside of Comic-Con, low individual spending estimates of attendees, that a large number of attendees live in San Diego, and that the impact of the convention was more cultural than financial.

 The estimated economic impact of that year's convention was $180 million.
 In 2014, the estimated impact of that year's convention was $177.8 million.
 In 2016, the estimated impact of that year's convention was down to $150 million.
 By 2018, San Diego Comic-Con saw increasing competition from other comic conventions in places such as New York City, and Washington, D.C., which caused it to compete for attendees and companies time and budget; yet San Diego Comic-Con was described by Publishers Weekly as "a must-do".

 The convention is organized by a panel of 13 board members, 16 to 20 full-time and part-time workers, and 80 volunteers who assist via committees.
 Comic-Con International is a non-profit organization, and proceeds of the event go to funding it, as well as SAM: Storytelling Across Media and WonderCon.
 The convention logo was designed by Richard Bruning and Josh Beatman in 1995.
 In 2015, working with Lionsgate, a video channel was created to host Comic-Con related content.
 In 2015, through a limited liability company, Comic-Con International purchased three buildings in Barrio Logan.
 In 2018 Comic-Con International purchased a 29,000 sqft office in San Diego's Little Italy neighborhood.

-In 2017, the organization acquired a lease to the Federal Building in Balboa Park, originally built for the California Pacific International Exposition and previously occupied by the San Diego Hall of Champions, with the intention of opening a Comic-Con Museum.
+In 2017, the organization acquired a lease to the Federal Building in Balboa Park, originally built for the California Pacific International Exposition and previously occupied by the San Diego Hall of Champions, with the intention of opening the Comic-Con Museum.
 By October 2017, the organization began to hire staff for the museum.
 Nearly a year after acquiring the lease, the museum was not yet open.
-During the 2018 Comic-Con International, one reason stated for why the museum had not yet opened was the need for additional funds.
+During the 2018 Comic-Con, one reason stated for why the museum had not yet opened was the need for additional funds.
 Organizers are hoping to raise $25 million with a target opening date of late 2020 or 2022.